-As an employer, Wes Lambert 00BBA has seen his share of job candidates.
+As an employer, Wes Lambert 00BBA has seen hi share of job candidates.
 The ability to communicate how an individual differs from the pool is critical.

-"We review dozens of candidates a month for positions in our group, and often they are cookie cutter copies of each other.
-Similar majors, similar activities, similar experiences.
-What we look for in a strong resume, in a strong candidate, are the outliers, the differences from everyone else," says Lambert, who is CFO of Velocity Group.
-"Most business processes, management strategy, and modelling in our companies can be taught and mastered with practice.
-GPA can't predict work ethic and ability.
-It's in the margins, when key decisions are being made, that life experience from unique endeavors plays the most important role."
+"We review dozens of candidates a month for positi in our group, and often they are cookie cutter copies each other.
+Similar majors, similar activities, simila experiences.
+What we look for in a strong resume, in strong candidate, are the outliers, the differences fre everyone else," says Lambert, who is CFO of Velocit Group.
+"Most business processes, management stra egy, and modelling in our companies can be taught a mastered with practice.
+GPA can't predict work eth and ability.
+It's in the margins, when key decisions a being made, that life experience from unique endear ors plays the most important role."